M4rotte/docker-centreon/README.md

 Both SSH and Perl connectors are built but some configuration remains to do.
 Connectors aren’t use in out current setup but are a promising functionality.

 The SSH connector permits to maintain SSH connections between the poller and the supervised hosts, thus permiting to issue checks by SSH at a quite low cost.
+It so permits to avoid the necessity of the NRPE agent on every hosts where a SSH server is available.

+The Perl connector permits to save calling the interpreter for each check.
+It’s another subject which also needs more studies and tests.

 #### [Centreon](https://github.com/centreon/centreon)